theo-armour/pages/README.md

 * https://en.wikipedia.org/wiki/Commonplace_book

-I have been creating, editing and hoarding digital knowledge since the early 180s.
+I have been creating, editing and hoarding digital knowledge since the late 1970s.
 Sadly.
 I hoarded the data using whatever system was most popular at the time the data was recorded.
 Currently I have stuff on the following platforms:

 * Text files maintained using PGP
 * Evernote